 “SkinCeuticals was developed at Duke, where I trained in dermatology, and C E Ferulic is my favorite vitamin C serum.
 I also like the Phloretin CF serum.” —Houston dermatologist Jennifer Segal, MD

 “This is the most scientifically studied stabilized vitamin C and L-ascorbic acid, and the formulation is very elegant and nonirritating for sensitive skin.” —Fort Lauderdale, FL dermatologist Dr. Matthew Elias

 “Vitamin C and sensitive skin can have a tumultuous relationship because the low ph (acidity) of l-ascorbic acid can cause stinging and redness.
-This is when I opt for other formulations, namely tetrahexyldecyl (THD) ascorbate, which is lipid/fat soluble and a more stable pro-vitamin C form that has better penetration with some studies showing equal or better potency to its irritating L-ascorbic acid.
+This is when I opt for other formulations, namely tetrahexyldecyl (THD) ascorbate, which is lipid/fat soluble and a more stable pro-vitamin C form that has better penetration.
+Some studies show its potency is equal or better to that of irritating L-ascorbic acid.

 Alto Defense contains this ingredient, as well as many other soothing antioxidants in a hydrating, fragrance-free base that is ideal for sensitive skin types.” —Campbell, CA dermatologist Amelia K. Hausauer, MD

 “It not only contains vitamin C, but also several other antioxidants, and is designed for all skin types.
 It’s also fragrance-free, which is good for sensitive skin, and helps improve the appearance of redness.” —Rochester, NY dermatologist Lesley C. Loss, MD